Balakrishna-RK/Balakrishna-RK/Projects/Schematic_Design_and_Analysis_of_an_8-Word_8-Bit_Static_RAM_with_6T_Storage_Cells_using_SKY130PDK/README.md

 ## 5. Sense Amplifier Design

-  A sense amplifier in an SRAM (Static Random Access Memory) is a crucial component that plays a vital role in reading the stored data.
+  A [Sense amplifier](assets/schematic/sense_amp.sch) in an SRAM (Static Random Access Memory) is a crucial component that plays a vital role in reading the stored data.
 I used a latch-type sense amplifier, where the primary function is to detect and amplify the small voltage differences that represent the stored binary data in the SRAM cells.
 This type of sense amplifier consists of a pair of cross-coupled inverters that form a bistable latch, which can quickly and reliably determine the state of the bitline pair during a read operation.
 When a read operation is initiated, the bitlines are precharged to an intermediate voltage.
 The small difference in voltage, caused by the charge stored in the selected SRAM cell, is sensed by the sense amplifier.

   ![Sense Amplifier Circuit](assets/images/schematic/sense_amplifier/sa_sch_circuit.png)